 Information collected and created for Payroll Services is used solely to process payments to Payees, to provide required reports to your employer (our client), applicable unions, pension funds, tax authorities, and governmental entities, and to perform associated legally required duties.

-We never use your payroll information for marketing purposes, nor do we share such information with any third-parties, except those listed below, as required by law or in order to provide the Payroll Services.
+We never use your payroll information for marketing purposes, nor do we share such information with any third parties, except those listed below, as required by law or in order to provide the Payroll Services.
+We do not use your data for any automated decision-making.

 Information Disclosed to Outside Parties